OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/import.md

 :::hint
 **Prerequisites**
-Before importing a release, or range of releases, you have to ensure that the project exists on the Octopus Deploy Server you are importing to
+Before importing a release, or range of releases, you have to ensure that the project exists on the Octopus Server you are importing to
 :::

 The following options are required when importing a release, or a range of releases.